+I often get asked how I got into writing for television.
 Well, deep breath, and I hope you’re sitting comfortably…

-Looking back, I feel privileged and grateful to Rowan and Richard for giving me that opportunity.
-Over those twenty-odd years, I wrote and/or performed for several other shows.
-I was The Great Ramondo in ‘Only Fools and Horses’ The Jolly Boy’s Outing’, for example.
-I appeared in Waiting for God, Dear John, Sitting Pretty, The Smell of Reeves and Mortimer, The Fast Show, Mr Majeika, Alexi Sayle’s Stuff, Mornin’ Sarge, Wilderness Road.
+Throughout those years, I also wrote and/or performed for several other comedies.
+I popped up as The Great Ramondo in Only Fools and Horses’ The Jolly Boy’s Outing, for example.
+I made character appearances in Waiting for God, Dear John, Sitting Pretty, The Smell of Reeves and Mortimer, The Fast Show, Mr. Majeika, Alexi Sayle’s Stuff, Mornin’ Sarge, Wilderness Road.
 Friday Night Live, and more.
-I really can’t remember them all.

-Cameo film performances included, The Tall Guy, and Morons from Outer Space.
-I co-wrote Bean, the Disaster Movie with Richard Curtis and am credited as co-writer on Mr Bean’s Holiday.
+Cameo film performances included, The Tall Guy and Morons from Outer Space.
+I co wrote Bean, the Disaster Movie with Richard Curtis and am credited as co-writer on Mr Bean’s Holiday.

-The Mornin’ Sarge series was written by Cliffhanger’s, Pete McCarthy, Rebecca Stevens and Tony Haase.
-I put on a costume and joined in for the hell of it.
+The Mornin’ Sarge series, by the way, was written by Cliffhanger members, Pete McCarthy, Rebecca Stevens and Tony Haase.
+For that one I just threw on a costume and joined in for the hell of it.